joshbarrass/TravellersTalesPSXCollisionViewer/README.md

 ## How to use
 You can try the online version of the tool [here](https://priceless-pike-6c8ff8.netlify.com/ "here").
-The collision & GFX viewer reads the collision and GFX data from PSX savestates from an emulator (PSXE).
-These savestates must be uncompressed, and you must uncompress them first by renaming it's extension to **.GZ** and using your favorite tool like 7Zip / WinRAR to uncompress it.
+The collision & GFX viewer reads the collision and GFX data from PSX savestates from an emulator (ePSXe).
+Some example savestates are provided, but you can use this tool to load your own.
+These savestates must be uncompressed; you can decompress them first by changing the extension to **.GZ** and using your favorite tool like 7Zip / WinRAR to decompress it.
+To find any GFX, you can use the code in [util/findareas.js](util/findareas.js) (load the save state in **gfxva.html** and paste this code into the JS developer console) to find any scenes in memory.
-Anyway, some example savestates are provided.

 The controls are the following:
 - **WASD**: move